Has the Bible been Changed Over the Years?

 “The Old and New Testaments enjoy far greater manuscript attestation in terms of quantity, quality, and time span than any other ancient documents.”

-“All the evidence inside and outside the New Testament runs contrary to the claim made by form criticism that the early church distorted the life and teachings of Christ.”
+“All the evidence inside and outside the New Testament runs contrary to the claim made by critics that the early church distorted the life and teachings of Christ.”

 “While we cannot say that archaeology proves the authority of the Bible, it is fair to say that archaeological evidence has provided external confirmation of hundreds of biblical statements. “

 Quite often critics will use the claim that the Bible is a translation of a translation of a translation.
-This comes from the fact that Jesus spoke in Aramaic, his disciples wrote in Greek (1st translation), then the Greek was translated to Latin and then the Latin was translated into English.
+This comes from the fact that Jesus spoke in Aramaic, his disciples wrote in Greek (1st translation), then the Greek was translated to Latin (2nd translation) and then the Latin was translated into English (3rd translation.)

 Likewise, the Old Testament was translated from Hebrew to Latin to then English.

-Also, if you can read the original Greek or Hebrew, then there is no translation needed.
+Therefore, if you can read the original Greek (Koine Greek) and Hebrew, then there is no translation needed at all.

 Another often quoted analogy is comparing the Bible to the “telephone game.”
 In the telephone game, one person starts with a phrase and then whispers it to one other person, who then whispers the phrase to one other person and so on.
 At the end, the phrase the last person receives is nothing like the original phase.